SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 #### Question 1

 What is the main advantage of referencing cells in a Pivot Table with the GetPivotData() function rather than by regular cell reference?

+:heavy_check_mark: It returns the same values even if the layout of the data changes.
 ##

 #### Question 2

 What are the disadvantages of referencing cells in a Pivot Table with the GetPivotData() function and not by regular cell reference?

-Choose three that apply.
+:heavy_check_mark: The function is not adjusted when it is dragged across cells.

+:heavy_check_mark: It is very complicated to edit the function and to write it manually.
 ##

 #### Question 3

 What are the advantages of creating aggregates using SUMIFS() rather than using a Pivot Table?

+:heavy_check_mark: SUMIFS() formulas can be arranged in flexible formats in the grid and formulas' comparison operators are not restricted to equality.

+:heavy_check_mark: SUMIFS() formulas do not require refreshes to reflect changes in the data.
 ##

 #### Question 4

 What are the disadvantages of creating aggregates using SUMIFS() rather than using a Pivot Table?

+:heavy_check_mark: A range with SUMIFS formulas is much more difficult to change if you need to include more or fewer fields, whereas Pivot Tables shrink and expand dynamically based on the data.

+:heavy_check_mark: On a report based on SUMIFS() formulas, you are unable to implement simple drill downs and drill ups.
 ##

 ### Scenario